Debarpan98/ANFIS-classification/README.md

 DiscretePlots.m/ AllInOfPlot4368.m : These programs are used for plotting and analysis of the results.

+The .fig files are used to analyze the results

 The results show that the precision of the ANFIS classifier to be very high as compared to other generally used classifiers like ANN.